 For me, pineapple naturally goes with BBQ.
 The natural, sweet flavors of fresh pineapple complement the tangy BBQ sauce.
 Even when BBQ sauce is spicy, pineapple tones down the heat, enhancing the spices.

-If you don't like pineapple, apples are also a great fruit addition to any coleslaw, like my Vegan Waldorf Salad.
-Also, I make an Asian Coleslaw with mandarin oranges.
+If you don't like pineapple, apples are also a great fruit addition to any coleslaw, like my vegan Waldorf salad.
+Also, I make Asian coleslaw with mandarin oranges.
 As a result, I suggest you experiment with the ingredients to meet your tastes or give pineapple a try.
-Any fruit added to a salad or slaw brings an extra dimension to a salad or any recipe for that matter.
+Any fruit added to a salad or slaw brings an extra dimension to a salad or any recipe.

-- 1 cup of fresh chopped pineapple is the perfect amount for sweetness without overpowering the coleslaw
+One cup of fresh chopped pineapple is the perfect amount for sweetness without overpowering the coleslaw.

 📖 Recipe